automl/NASLib/README.md

 ```
 Download the TransNAS-Bench-101 benchmark from [here](https://www.noahlab.com.hk/opensource/vega/page/doc.html?path=datasets/transnasbench101) and place in the folder `naslib/data/..`

+# Docs
+We have put together a tutorial for the participants to get aquainted to NASLib [here](tutorial/)

 # Usage
 To test the setup on different benchmarks you can run